Industry Marketing

 The channel strategy should start with intent.

 The most common error is comparing Google and Meta only by cost per lead.
-Meta may produce cheaper form fills because it creates earlier-stage demand.
-Google may produce fewer leads at a higher cost because it is closer to active intent.
+Meta may produce cheaper form fills, but the result depends on the offer, audience, form and follow-up.
+Search may produce fewer leads at a higher cost, yet a query alone does not prove that a borrower is qualified or ready to apply.
 The useful comparison is downstream: contact rate, qualification rate, application rate, funded-loan rate and loan value.

 Google Search should be built around loan scenarios and local intent rather than generic "mortgage" traffic.
 Broad terms can attract research, calculators, definitions, rate shoppers, competitors, job seekers and people outside the eligible market.
 The account needs segmentation before bidding becomes meaningful.